datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 #### <font color='red'> How to submit the RMarkdown and HTML files (due May 4) </font>

 1. Create a GitHub repository which should include the data used for the final project, the RMarkdown file and the compiled HTML file.
-If the data is too big to fit in the repository, make the data accessible somewhere online (google drive, downloadable link, etc).
+If the data are too big to fit in the repository, make the data accessible somewhere online (google drive, downloadable link, etc).
 Inside the RMarkdown file at the top, include instructions on where to access the data.  *If we cannot access your work or links because these directions are not followed correctly, we will not grade your work*.
 2. You should only have one GitHub repository per team, but make sure the names of all group members are inside the RMarkdown file at the top.
-3. Email your TF instructions on where to access the data and the location of your GitHub repository.
+3. Email your TA instructions on where to access the data and the location of your GitHub repository.

-#### <font color='red'> How to submit the Peer Assessment (due May 6) </font>
+#### <font color='red'> How to submit the Peer Assessment (due May 4) </font>

 Each individual team member needs to fill out this google form for the peer evaluation (**link coming soon**).
 Your individual project score will take into account this self and peer assessment.